legendfiras/arez/README.md

 - Configured proper GitHub Pages deployment settings
 - Switched to plain img tags with absolute paths for reliable logo display
 - Simplified logo paths to use relative paths for GitHub Pages compatibility
+- Fixed logo paths to include basePath prefix for consistent navigation